 Personal property coverage

 A home insurance policy also protects the contents of your home.
-It covers your personal belongings like gadgets, furniture, and clothing.
+Also, it covers your personal belongings like gadgets, furniture, and clothing.

 It protects you and your family against lawsuits resulting from bodily injury or property damage you and your family caused to someone else.
-Damage or injuries caused by your pet are also covered.
-Homeowners’ insurance also covers the medical expenses of visitors injured inside your home.
-Liability coverage does not cover injuries and damages you and your family incurred in your home.
+Furthermore, damage or injuries caused by your pet are also covered.
+In addition, homeowners’ insurance also covers the medical expenses of visitors injured inside your home.
+Moreover, liability coverage does not cover injuries and damages you and your family incurred in your home.